-Annex 1: Some practical hints for the individual proposal sections
+Annex 1 Some practical hints for the individual proposal sections

-Abstract and Main Focus
+Abstract and Main Focus:

-Please provide a crystal clear abstract which can easily be understood also by non-experts.
+Please provide a crystal-clear abstract which can easily be understood also by non-experts.

-Main focus: explain the main intention and the goals of the project; if possible attach figures to make your idea better understood.
+Main focus: explain the main intention and the goals of the project; if possible, attach figures to make your idea better understood.

-State-of-the-art situation: describe the current technological situation, the current problems and gaps and indicate current activities on technological improvements.
+State-Of-The-Art situation: describe the current technological situation, the current problems and gaps and indicate current activities on technological improvements.
 What is the technological state before the project starts.
-In case there are national differences in the state-of art (SoA) this should be mentioned.
+In case there are national differences in the State-Of-The-Art (STOA) this should be mentioned.